>>1>Which wars /battles do you think deserve more attention or education?

 >Is there a particular leader or theorist who's impressed you with their military acumen?

 Seconded or thirded Mao.
 Harry "Pombo" Villegas, the commander of Cuban forces in Angola who fought alongside Che in various campaigns.
 Mikhail Frunze.
 Americans: John Boyd, William Odom; and Little Turtle, war chief of the Miami people.

 >What armed conflicts do you anticipate in the 2020s and 2030s?

 Dunno but I'm going to draw a big "danger" sign over Saudi Arabia.
 A brutal and stupid feudal system that has artificially reproduced itself long past its expiration date thanks to oil wealth which the world is trying to transition away from?
-The reason the country (if we can call it one) hasn't had a civil war already is probably because the Saud family exports their extremists to other countries (to go fight the infidels "over there" instead of fighting "us") while keeping the boot down on their Shia population which happens to live in the same place as most of the oil refineries.
-They also have loads and loads of U.S.-supplied weapons but can't even win wars next door.
-They have a very young population too.
-So, what could go wrong?
-My guess: a fuckton.
+The reason the country (if we can call it one) hasn't had a civil war already is probably because the Saud family exports their extremists to other countries (to go fight the infidels "over there" instead of fighting "us") while keeping the boot down on their Shia population which happens to live in tPost too long.
+Click here to view the full text.